tony-reddington/mayan-riviera-travel/README.md

 #### Imagery

 - Images are one of the main focuses of this website.
-The first images that users will see on the home page is the image carousel that will draw people in to see what's being offered.
+A lot of images are displayed across the website with the first being the image Carousel on the homepage displaying all tour location across the site.
+There are further images in the Recommended tours section and the tours.html page.

 #### Wireframes